Zen0x7/Boosted/README.md

 ## About

-Container image created to compile and deploy C++ and boost applications.
+Shipshape and lightweight debian based docker image prepared and ready to build C++ and Boost Asio and Beast applications.